 Our third day in Rayavadee was a breeze.
 Just chill, shopped at the local street market on Railay Beach, mermaid-ing while exploring Phranang Princess Cave and massage.

-We spent almost the whole day here – in the morning for shopping, for lunch in the afternoon and came back here in the evening again for dinner and a stroll around the beach under the stars at night.
-As much as we love Rayavadee, we had to have some of our favourite Thai food from street stalls and little tiki restaurants.
+We spent almost the whole day here – shopping in the morning, lunch in the afternoon, dinner in the evening and a stroll around the beach under the stars at night.
+As much as we love Rayavadee, we had to have some of our favourite Thai food from street stalls.

 We wish we could stay longer (or live here) but we have a new life to build together back in Singapore.
 It was short but a truly memorable time spent in Rayavadee and a great start to our married life.
-Rayavadee has been part of my bucketlist for a long time and I never thought in my wildest dreams that I would ever be able to spend a night here but we spent 4 days and 3 nights!
+Rayavadee has been part of my bucket list for a long time and I never thought in my wildest dreams that I would ever be able to spend a night here but we spent 4 days and 3 nights!
 All these wouldn’t be possible without my Shine.
 Thank you for being incredibly supportive and for always assuring me that we can achieve amazing things together.
 Looking forward to a beautiful married life.

 On Day 1 of Our Honeymoon, we explored the facilities Rayavadee had to offer.
 Day 2 of our stay in…

 Our Honeymoon in Rayavadee (Part I)

 Finally posting up the first part of our Honeymoon at Rayavadee, Krabi!
 Yes, I know, this was a while ago…

 Looking for travel inspiration and helpful tips?
 Here is a collection of my travel experiences, reviews, accommodations, itineraries, packing list and more.